 After turning the breaker to the furnace off I pulled the cover off of the existing thermostat.
 Immediately, I saw that the wires were fraying cloth covered wires.
 Clearly there has been a thermostat in this location for many, many, many years.
 And clearly it was time to replace the wiring as the last thing I need is old cloth insulate and fraying wires shorting out my fancy thermostat.

 Then when I pulled the backplate off, I discovered a scrap of old wallpaper along with several mounting holes from several thermostats over the decades.
 You can see the old wiring sticking out of the wall.
 The wire runs down to the basement below, and over to the furnace.
-The plan was to cut the wire in the basement, attach new wire, and pull it up and into the living room, which is exactly what I did.
+The plan was to cut the wire in the basement, attach new wire, and pull it up and into the parlor room, which is exactly what I did.

 And then I was a Dumbass.
-As soon as I pulled the new wire into the living room, I grabbed my diagonal cutters and cut the wire.
+As soon as I pulled the new wire into the room, I grabbed my diagonal cutters and cut the wire.
 Immediately, the freshly cut wire pulled back and disappeared inside the wall.
 Sh*t!
 I am such a Dumbass!
-I have done enough projects over the decades to know that you need to hold onto both sides of the wire before cutting, but my excitement of being able to easily pull the new wire into the living room surpassed my awareness that there was nothing to stop the wire from slipping back into the wall when I cut it.
+I have done enough projects over the decades to know that you need to hold onto both sides of the wire before cutting, but my excitement of being able to easily pull the new wire into the room surpassed my awareness that there was nothing to stop the wire from slipping back into the wall when I cut it.
 What to do….

 I needed a fish tape to snake through the wall to pull the wire back through again.
 But my fish tape is either packed away or still in New York.
 Knowing my neighbor is very handy, I knocked on his door to see if he had a fish tape, but nobody was home.
 Meanwhile, the heat is shut off, it is about 17°F (-8°C) outside, and the interior temperature is dropping.
 I have no option but go back to Lowe’s and buy a fish tape.